-Espen is the research coordinator at Centre for Research on Discretion and Paternalism, and recently submitted his thesis for a PhD on diaspora activism related to transitional justice.
+Espen is the research coordinator at Centre for Research on Discretion and Paternalism, and recently defended his thesis for a PhD on diaspora activism related to transitional justice.
 Espen’s fields of of activity include Research administration, Research communications, Organizational development and PI support.

 Espen has previously worked as a seminar lecturer for undergraduate courses in political mobilization, and he has represented temporary staff in the local university democracy and served in several different committees.
 Previously he also worked at the Chr.
 Michelsen Institute focusing on development issues.